 Do you need managed server hosting?

-Managed server hosting can be a very cost-effective alternative to hosting a server on your business premises for a number of reasons:
+Managed server hosting can be a cost-effective alternative to hosting a server on your business premises for a number of reasons:

 - Most managed server hosting services are scalable, which means you can purchase additional resources as you need them, or scale back when you don’t.